 Why This Recipe Works:

-- Made specifically with my Peanut’s Bake Shop Chocolate Chunk Cookie Kits, this recipe couldn’t be easier to make – no complicated dough-making here!
+- Made specifically with either my Autumn Sons Baking Co. or Peanut’s Bake Shop Chocolate Chunk Cookie Mixes, this recipe couldn’t be easier to make – no complicated dough-making here!

 - The small addition of pumpkin puree and pumpkin pie spice really makes these cookies taste like an autumn party in your mouth.